" Tasty One-Pot Vegetarian Camping Recipes "

 Chickpea and Vegetable Curry

-This curry is another great one- pot lunch form, packed with protein and fiber.
-It's also veritably protein and can be customized with your favorite vegetables.
+This curry is another great one- pot lunch recipe, packed with protein and fiber.

 • One can of chickpeas, washed and drained.